input-output-hk/marlowe/docs/marlowe-data.md

    When Observation Timeout Contract Contract
 ```

+Informally, this type provides test contracts.
+- A `Null` contract, which does nothing.
+- The next three constructs form contracts that do something, and then continue according to another contrac, (which is one of the components of the original contract:
+    - `CommitCash` will wait for a participant to make a commitment,
+    - `RedeemCC` allows for a commitment to be redeemed, and
+    - `Pay` for a payment between participants to be claimed by the recipient.
+- The remaining constructors form composite contracts from simpler components:
+  - `Both` has the behaviour of both its components,
+  - `Choice` chooses between two contracts on the basis of an observation, and
+  - `When` is quiescent until a condition – i.e. an `Observation` – becomes true.

+Additionally, many of the contracts have timeouts that also determine their behaviour.
+The remainder of this tutorial

 ## The model types

 A running contract interacts with its environment in two ways, as shown here.